HathorNetwork/rfcs/text/0000-p2p-identity.md

 The Peer-ID is important because it allows peers to establish a confidence level for other peers.
 It may be useful when the network is under attack, and the peers are working together to recover the network.

 As there is no central authority to distribute certificates to the peers, we chose to use a self-generated certificate for the peers, and the Peer-ID is defined as the hash (sha256d) of the public key of the certificate.
-To exchange the certificates and establish a secure connection, a Transport Layer Security (TLS 1.3) will be enabled over the TCP connection.
+To exchange the certificates and establish a secure connection, a Transport Layer Security ([TLS 1.3][2]) will be enabled over the TCP connection.

 During this step, the peers exchange their Peer-Id and Entrypoints.
 Thus, the other part validates the Peer-Id and checks whether it is directly connected to one of the given entrypoints.
 If the Peer-Id does not match or it is not directly connected, the connection is closed.

 Let's say that peer A has opened a connection to peer B. In this case, B must have at least one entrypoint and the connection URL used by A must match one of these entrypoints.
-But A may have no entrypoints, which means A does not accept connections (e.g. A is behind a NAT).
+But A may have no entrypoints, which means A does not accept connections (e.g. A is behind [NAT][3]).
 In this case, B does not know whether it is directly connected to A.

-If A has no entrypoints, B doesn't close the connection, but it marks the connection with the flag ENTRYPOINT-VERIFICATION-FAILS.
+If A has no entrypoints, B doesn't close the connection, because we need to accept connections from peers behind NAT but we mark those connections with a flag NO_ENTRYPOINTS, so we know that we couldn't validate if we are directly connected to A because it has no entrypoints.

 After these verifications, the connection is ready to freely exchange messages.